Elthusa californica: Anatomy and morphology

 The head of E. californica is about 2 mm wide.
 It is triangular and has a strong and blunt outline on the anterior end.
 The cephalon posterior margin is not trilobed, once again typical characteristic of organisms found in Elthusa.
 Two large, oval eyes sit on the postlateral angles on the head.
 The eyes are set apart by about the width of one eye, making them rather close-set.

 On the head, two pairs of antennae may be found.
 Each pair is made up of eight or nine articles.
 The antennule is the shorter pair compared to the longer antenna and is shorter than all the pleopod lamellae.
 The antennule is slender and weak and extends to the seventh article on the other larger pair.

 E. californica has maxillipeds composed of two articles, while the mandible has palps made up by three articles.
-The thorax is typical fot Elthusa spp.
+The thorax is typical for Elthusa spp.
 It is made up of eight segments, where the first segment with the head embedded into it, is the largest, with an approximate size of 2 mm in length.
 Both second and third segments are equal in length around 1.5 mm.
 The fourth, fifth, and sixth segments are all 1 mm in length.
 The seventh segment is then the shortest one with a length of 0.5 mm.
 Narrow plates called epimerae are separated along the last segments on the thorax.
 In the last segments, the epimera is capable of fully extending across the segment.
 The terminal thorax is at the posterior and it is about 4 mm wide and 3.5 mm long.

 E. californica legs are capable of grasping objects.
 They also have long and slender dactyli.

 In adult females, the pleotelson is as wide as its length, which fits the typical description of the genus.

 In juveniles, the color pigment granules are concentrated in the melanophores, thus giving its lack of distinct pattern appearance.